learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Unity/Unity_Organization.md

 ![](Unity_Organization_Images/platform-prefabs.png)

-You can create a prefab variant by changing an instance of a prefab inside of your scene, and dragging the object into your project window, just as you would normally create a prefab asset.
+You can create a prefab variant by right-clicking on a prefab in your project or by dragging an instance of the prefab into your project window, just as you would normally create a prefab asset.
 Unity will ask if you want to make it an original prefab or a prefab variant.

 ![](Unity_Organization_Images/create-variant.png)